E-xyza/Exonerate/bench/reports/gpt-bench.md

 In the above chart, blue dots are 100% correct, green dots are partially correct, orange dots are completely incorrect, and red dots are compilation errors.
+Note that dot positions may not be at the exact percentage, so that the count of overlapping tests can be easily seen.

 ## Selected Observations of interest